Funding Your Education - Domestic students

 We believe that attending university should be accessible to all qualified individuals, regardless of their financial status.
 We make it easier for you by working in partnership with government and students; See how the U of G helps you fund your education.
 Our innovative and comprehensive financial aid programs are specifically geared to ensuring an accessible, top-quality education for all students.

-- recognize students entering with a minimum of 90% admission average who have made significant leadership contributions to their schools and communities.
-In addition, students must be Indigenous; or a person with a disability; or a racialized person.
-Applications are due January 25, 2023.
+- Each year, two scholarships recognize students entering with a minimum of 90% admission average who have made significant leadership contributions to their schools and communities.
+Students must be an Indigenous person; a person with a disability; and/or a Black or racialized person.
+Applications are due January 25, 2024.

 - Board of Governors' Scholarships*: $20,000 CAD

-- Fall 2023 Entrance Scholarships: All Canadian citizens/PR entering the 1st semester of post-secondary studies for the first time applying to the University of Guelph are automatically considered for a University of Guelph Entrance Scholarship.
+- Entrance Scholarships: All Canadian citizens/PR entering the 1st semester of post-secondary studies for the first time applying to the University of Guelph are automatically considered for a University of Guelph Entrance Scholarship.
 The scholarship offer will be made with the offer of admission to students who qualify.
 Whether a scholarship offer is made with an admission offer or not, all eligible students will be re-considered in May and August and have the opportunity to qualify or better their award.
+Application not required.

 - (*) Note: Some conditions may apply as outlined on the Student Financial Services website.